 Grants from the Coordinated Natural Resources Conservation Grant Fund are available for projects that show a natural resource conservation benefit to the state.
 Any organized conservation district within the state may make an application to the State Conservation Commission.

 These grants are competitive in nature and there is limited funding for these grants.

 This application must be on an approved application form, or follow the format of the approved form.
-Grants are awarded two times during a calendar year — May and November.
-SDDA Resource Conservation and Forestry Division must receive the applications no later than April 1 for the May awards, or October 1 for the November awards.
+Grants are awarded two times during a calendar year — Spring and Fall.
+SDDA Resource Conservation and Forestry Division must receive the applications no later than March 1 for the Spring awards, or October 1 for the Fall awards.

 The following projects have received funding under this grant program.
 However, this is not a complete list of past or currently funded projects, nor is it intended to stifle the creativity of natural resource managers in identifying alternative measures to protect the states' natural resources.